 Law Firm Blogs: Do You Need Them?

 Blogs provide what we like to call “evergreen” content for your law firm’s website.
 This means that they offer a continuous flow of updated content that will be picked up by Google and other search engines.
+In other words, blogs help your SEO.
 The more your web page is refreshed with new content, the more favorably search engines see and rank the page.
 Now, it is crucial to understand that Google has an ever-changing algorithm that determines how law firms are ranked when a potential client searches for certain services.

 However, you can count on Google and other search engines to determine whether a website is dying or growing.
 Rest assured, you do not want to be seen as a website that is dying.
 Your website may look excellent and have wonderful practice area and landing pages.
 Still, if there is no new content production over time, Google will likely drop your law firm’s website from rankings and push up firms that continually produce new content.